Context-aware Human Motion Prediction: Approach

 \section{Approach}

-Figure~\ref{fig:model_diagram} introduces the main architecture used in this work.
+Figure~\ref{fig:model_diagram} shows the main architecture used in this work.
 It consists of two branches that separately process human motion and object relationships.
 We use the latter to obtain a representation for all the observed entities, including the human, which we then use to predict both human and object motion prediction.
-We next describe the two branches in detail.
+We next describe these two branches.